 My favorite edition, though, come from les éditions Taillandier (first published in 1906).
 They have very cute illustrations by Benjamin Rabier.
 (You can find them on the link above, or online, or even better, at your local bookstore.)

 You can also simply , in French, but beware: they’re in an old-fashioned style of French, so they might be quite difficult to understand.

 To explain the allegorical value of his fables, La Fontaine once said: “Je me sers d’animaux pour instruire les hommes” (= “I’m using animals, to teach people.”).

-A famous French theater actor had quite recently a huge success reading these fables on stage: (for advanced learners only, as he speaks very fast.)
+French theater actor Fabrice Lucchini read and talked about these fables on stage, here.
+(For advanced learners only, as he speaks very fast.)

 To be honest, most of these fables are now completely unknown.
 There are just too many of them!

 However, nowadays, all school children are required to learn at least a few of the most famous ones.
 Such as the ones below.

 Le Corbeau et le Renard (= The Crow and the Fox) is one of the most famous fables.
 Really, every French person knows this fable, often by heart!

 Synopsis: A crow has a cheese in his mouth.
 A sly fox comes by, flatters him into singing.
 The cheese falls, and the fox grabs it.